Oxymetaphoric/milestone_project_1/README.md

-- Meet The Family! - A page detailing the staff and dogs involved,the story of the company and the owners, why and how it was started, credentials and other pertinent information
+- Meet The Family! - A page detailing the staff and dogs involved,the story of the company and the owners, why and how it was started, credentials and other pertinent information.

-- Upcoming Litters - A page to announce the latest news and for returning vistors to get updates
+- Upcoming Litters - A page to announce the latest news and for returning vistors to get updates.

-- Testimonials - A page for customer testimonials, of which there are many
+- Testimonials - A page for customer testimonials, of which there are many, so smart presentation will be important.

-- Contact Us - A page dedicated to contact and location information
+- Contact Us - A page dedicated to contact and location information including a map and containg a styled webform to contact the business.

 - Gallery - Just a buncha cute pups!